jyee/katacoda-scenarios/chaos-workshop/step1.md

 In order to do Chaos Engineering, you must have monitoring in place.
 Monitoring is how you'll verify your tests, evaluate your results, and determine next-steps to improve your systems.
 Additionally, Chaos Engineering can help you improve your monitoring by exposing areas of your system that are insufficiently monitored.

 The terminals on the right provide access to your infrastructure.

-The terminal on the top is the Kubernetes Master and is where you can run the `kubectl` command to perform actions.
-The terminal on the bottom is the Kubernetes Node—the host machine that's running both the Kubernetes software and the Memebook application running inside Kubernetes.
+The terminal in the first tab is your Kubernetes Master.
+This coordinates all of the Kubernetes orchestration and is where you can run the `kubectl` command to perform actions.

+The terminal in the second tab is the Kubernetes Node (we're running a single node "cluster").
+This is where kubernetes workloads&mdash;including the memebook and related services&mdash;are run.

 ## Installing Datadog

 To start, log into your [Datadog](https://app.datadoghq.com) account and navigate to the [APIs page](https://app.datadoghq.com/account/settings#api) under the Integrations menu.
 Then add your API Key as a Kubernetes secret:

-`kubectl create secret generic datadog-api --from-literal=token=<YOUR_API_KEY>`{{copy HOST1}}
+`kubectl create secret generic datadog-api --from-literal=token=<YOUR_API_KEY>`{{copy}}

 Once you've added your Datadog API Key, you can start the Datadog Daemonset:

-`kubectl apply -f kubernetes/datadog-agent.yaml`{{execute HOST1}}
+`kubectl apply -f kubernetes/datadog-agent.yaml`{{execute}}

 Verify that the Datadog Agent daemonset has been applied:

-`kubectl get daemonset`{{execute HOST1}}
+`kubectl get daemonset`{{execute}}

 You should see a response similar to: